americanexpress/sfdx-cli-plugin/README.md

 ## `sfdx-cli-plugin adp:package:installed:list`

-Lists install status of a package and all its dependencies
+Compares install package versions with version specified in sfdx-project.json

 ```
 USAGE
   $ sfdx-cli-plugin adp:package:installed:list

 OPTIONS
-  -a, --allpackages                               All packages, not just dependencies
   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org
   --apiversion=apiversion                         override the api version used for api requests made by this command
   --json                                          format output as json